JCresent/Simple-Shell-in-C/README.md

 #### Note:
 > &&, &&&, and & do not currently have implemented functionality to be ran at same time
-> Wouldn't exactly make sense to run both && and &&&, but implementing functionality for & into both could be implemented
+> Wouldn't exactly make sense to run both && and &&&, but implementing functionality for & into both might be

 #### Future Improvemenets / Add-ons
 - Implementing piping and redirection operators